-Madaba City of Mosaics and the St. George Greek Orthodox Church are popular Jordan tourist attractions, and the city has provided historians with an unprecedented amount of insight regarding the area’s history.
+Madaba City of Mosaics and the St. George Greek Orthodox Church are popular attractions that feature in many of our Egypt and Jordan combined tours. and the city has provided historians with an unprecedented amount of insight regarding the area’s history.

 From the ancient ruins of the Rose City of Petra which were once home to the powerful Nabataean Kingdom, to the Roman Theatre in Amman, Jordan has more than its fair share of historical offerings.
 One never needs to venture very far to get from one historical site to Madaba City of Mosaics in Jordan is no exception.

 Amman, the capital of Jordan, is often the first port of call for arriving tourists, and as many can attest to, Amman is a fascinating city to visit.
 It’s often said that the Roman Theater in Amman is the highlight of the city, but in truth, the city has a lot more to offer for those who are willing to go out and look.

 When you’ve seen all you want to see in Amman, a short 30 kilometer journey is all it takes to reach Madaba City of Mosaics.
 If you are using a guidebook, or you’ve been looking at a few tour related pamphlets that show Jordan tourist attractions, you’ll almost certainly have seen mention of a place called Madaba City of Mosaics, or as it’s officially known, Madaba.